onap/doc/docs/guides/onap-user/design/parameter_resolution/index.rst

 Overview
 --------

-When instantiating a Service composed of PNF, VNF or CNF there is the need to get some values for some parameters.
+When instantiating a Service composed of connectivity, PNF, VNF or CNF there is the need to get some values for some parameters.

 For example, it may be necessary to provide a VNF management @ip Address or a VNF instance name.
 Those parameters can be necessary